shmuelkalazan/Full-Stack-Test/README.md

 git clone https://github.com/shmuelkalazan/Full-Stack-Test.git
 cd Full Stack Test

+in Client run cd Client
+in Server run cd Server

+run the following command in the server:
-both Client and Server run: npm install
+1. run npm install

-In the Server directory, create a file named .env and add the following configuration:
+2. In the Server directory:, create a file named .env and add the following configuration:

 DB_CONNECT=mongodb+srv://semikalazan:2rvubmrA6okOG0b5@cluster0.6xklg.mongodb.net/

+3. node server.js
-run the following command to start the server: node server.js The backend will be available at http://localhost:5000.
+The backend will be available at http://localhost:5000.

-run the following command to start the client: npm start
+run the following command in the client:

+1. npm install
+2. cd my-app/
+3. npm install react-icons
+4. npm install react-bootstrap bootstrap
+5. npm start

 Task Manager App is a simple application for managing tasks.
 It allows users to create, edit, update, and delete tasks, as well as mark tasks as completed.